Genital warts are growths or bumps that appear:

 |Copyright © Nucleus Medical Media, Inc.|

-Warts can also be spread to an infant during delivery if the mother has genital warts.
+Warts can also be spread to an infant during birth if the mother has genital warts.

 - Sex without condoms